fat-panda-club/tip-node/README.md

 ## Set up tip node

-Set up your blockchain node on the same or an alternate VPS with the configuration from above steps Keep this node updated and DO NOT make transactions manually
+Set up your blockchain node on the same or an alternate VPS with the configuration from above steps This wallet should only be used for panda-bot (explorers are fine, as there are no blockchain transactions) Keep this node updated and DO NOT make transactions manually

 ## Git clone and update script